Jeff-Lewis/balog/README.md

 ### schema (required)

-The integer number indicates the version of schema.
+A string indicates what version this schema is, follow [Semantic Versioning 2.0.0](http://semver.org).

 ### payload (required)